flowgrammer/reactor/README.md

 // Task 2 complete
 ```

-Tasks added via taskAsync will be executed sequentially.
+Tasks added via `taskAsync` will be executed sequentially.

-taskAwait ensures other tasks are blocked until the awaited task and its parent task completes.
-No other parts of the program are blocked, it only blocks the execution of functions invoked via taskAsync and child tasks attached to that context via taskAwait.
+`taskAwait` ensures other tasks are blocked until the awaited task and its parent task completes.
+No other parts of the program are blocked, it only blocks the execution of functions invoked via `taskAsync` and child tasks attached to that context via `taskAwait`.

-taskAwait doesn't need to be awaited itself.
-It forwards the return value of the invoked function, which can be awaited using the familiar JS event loop mechanism.
+`taskAwait` doesn't need to be awaited itself.
+It forwards the return value of the invoked function, which can be awaited using the familiar approach.

 ## API Reference
 ### taskAsync(fn, timeout = 0)